 Consider combining a morning walk with an afternoon visit to one of the area's many points of historical interest, such as the Rufus Stone marking the supposed site of King William II's death, or the charming village of Beaulieu with its abbey ruins and palace.

-For Westbourne residents seeking a change of scene without travelling vast distances, the New Forest offers an ideal combination of accessibility and genuine escape.
+For Bournemouth residents seeking a change of scene without travelling vast distances, the New Forest offers an ideal combination of accessibility and genuine escape.
 Whether you're drawn by the promise of wild landscapes, historical intrigue, or simply the pleasure of a good walk followed by excellent pub lunch, this remarkable area delivers experiences that linger long after the drive home.